NTU-ALComLab/Generalized-Toffoli-gates/README.md

 ### `SimulationOfCircuitByHammingToffoli.py`

-Simulates the sequential implementation of a multiple-designated-configuration gate using several Hamming-control Toffoli gates.
+Simulates a sequential implementation of a multiple-designated-configuration gate using several Hamming-control Toffoli gates.

 This is used as a baseline for comparison with the proposed simultaneous multi-frequency single-step implementation.